AdrianPanasiewicz/GNS/README.md

-# GNS
+# GNS - Ground Station
-This is repository for ground control system and data representation for Likwidator project.
+This is repository for ground control system and data representation for Likwidator rocket project.

-**Likwidator Rocket - Ground Station**

 This repository contains the source code for the Ground Station (GNS) of the Likwidator Rocket project.
 The GNS is responsible for receiving, displaying, and saving real-time data from the rocket during flight.

-**Features**
+## Features

 Real-time data display: The GNS shows telemetry data from the rocket, such as altitude, speed, and other critical flight information.